 - Cross-referenced – Evidence (especially written) must be referenced to the LO and SoP of the programme being undertaken.
 A clear referencing system is essential.

-The Workplace Supervisor should work with the HSST trainee to determine what is meant by sufficient, authentic, relevant and current and this should be reflected through an agreed training plan and through regular (monthly) recorded reflective meetings to discuss progression cross-referenced to the LO and SoP.
+Your Workplace Supervisor should work with you to determine what is meant by sufficient, authentic, relevant and current and this should be reflected through an agreed training plan and through regular (monthly) recorded reflective meetings to discuss progression cross-referenced to the LO and SoP.

 Evidence that is acceptable can be divided into two main categories – direct and indirect.

 - Minutes of meetings, action plans, progress reports

 - Prior qualifications which relate directly to the LO and SoP

 - Responses to oral or written questions